raeedcho/cst-strat/content/_index.md

         - :bar_chart: Analysis: compare averages across tasks
     - :question: How does average firing rate change between hold and movement, within and across tasks?
         - :bar_chart: Analysis: Hold vs. move activity within and across tasks
+    - :question: Can we see a neural engagement signal in the average rates of neurons right after a $\lambda$ change?
+        - :bar_chart: Analysis: look at average neural activity in movement period of CST per trial, plotted as a function of # of trials after $\lambda$ change
 - PSTHs
     - :question: Do PSTHs in CST look like CO?
         - :bar_chart: Analysis: Calculate PSTHs for hold->move submovements in CST